Tazhys/express-psn-api/API.md

    - `x-client-secret` (optional)
    - `x-npsso` (optional - will be fetched automatically)

-**Note:** If NPSSO is not provided, the server will automatically fetch it from Sony's API endpoint.
+**Note:** If NPSSO is not provided, the server will automatically attempt to fetch it from Sony's API endpoint.

 ---